danielrs/marquee/README.md

 # Marquee

-Markdown parser written in Haskell and parsec.
+Markdown parser transpiler (source-to-source compiler) written in Haskell and parsec.
 It follows (or tries to follow) most of the [CommonMark][commonmark] especification.

 ### Purpose